 A few highlights of USA intervention in Latin America and the Caribbean:

-1846-48: US-Mexican War--American forces invade Mexico, capture Mexico City, force cession of US Southwest (following US annexation of Texas 1845)
+1846-48: Mexican-American War--American forces invade Mexico, capture Mexico City, force cession of US Southwest (following US annexation of Texas 1845)

 1898: Spanish-American War, U. S. forces invade Puerto Rico, beginning the island's long, complicated status as a "commonwealth" of the United States.
 (Spanish-American War also brought Guam and Philippines under U. S. control); US also gains sovereignty over Cuba, Philippines

 1903: U. S. encourages separation of Panama from Colombia (Canal Zone relinquished by USA in 1977; invaded by USA in 1989.)

 1920s: U. S. military occupation of Nicaragua.
 1980s: U. S. supports "Contras" to overthrow Nicaraguan revolutionary government.

 1965: U. S. military intervention in Civil War in Dominican Republic

 1973: CIA-backed military coup overthrows democratically elected Marxist government in Chile